MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Auditing Visualizations: Transparency Methods Struggle to Detect Anomalous Behavior. [[paper]](https://arxiv.org/abs/2206.13498)
+  - Jean-Stanislas Denain, Jacob Steinhardt.
+  - Key Word: Anomalous Models; Feature Attributions;
+  - <details><summary>Digest</summary> Transparency methods such as model visualizations provide information that outputs alone might miss, since they describe the internals of neural networks.
+But can we trust that model explanations reflect model behavior?
+For instance, can they diagnose abnormal behavior such as backdoors or shape bias?
+To evaluate model explanations, we define a model as anomalous if it differs from a reference set of normal models, and we test whether transparency methods assign different explanations to anomalous and normal models.
+We find that while existing methods can detect stark anomalies such as shape bias or adversarial training, they struggle to identify more subtle anomalies such as models trained on incomplete data.

 - When adversarial attacks become interpretable counterfactual explanations. [[paper]](https://arxiv.org/abs/2206.06854)
   - Mathieu Serrurier, Franck Mamalet, Thomas Fel, Louis Béthune, Thibaut Boissin.
   - Key Word: Explainability; Interpretability; Saliency Maps.